MediaComem/comem-archidep/ex/heroku-deployment.md

 ## Deploy the WOPR application

-The commands below must be executed **on your local machine** in the Git repository where you have the WOPR application.
-You do not need your AWS server for this exercise.
+The commands in this exercise must be executed **on your local machine** in the Git repository where you have the WOPR application.
+You do not need your AWS server.

 ```bash
 $> cd /path/to/projects/comem-wopr